 Bituin Cove, also known to locals as Angara Cove, is one of Nasugbu’s many pristine sand pockets gracing its coast.
 The cove is located in Barangay Calayo, more than half an hour drive from the town proper of Nasugbu.
 Its sand is a mixture of coarse sand and shingles; the color is between beige and light brown.
 Aside from Calayo, Barangay Papaya can also be your jump-off point to the island-hopping tour that can take you to Bituin Cove.

-Related topic: BITUIN COVE (ANGARA COVE), BATANGAS: IMPORTANT TIPS
+Related topic: BITUIN COVE (ANGARA COVE), BATANGAS: IMPORTANT TRAVEL TIPS

 Manuel Uy Beach (Calatagan)